Xujiayao/Discord-MC-Chat/README.md

     - Server sent a console log message
 - Use admin list to configure user permissions to use special commands
 - Support Hot Reloading of the config file
-- Support backup every time the config file is loaded
+  - Backup every time the config file is loaded
 - Check for updates regularly

 ## Contributors